-For SFCW signal, the maximal detection range is determined by $r_d = c/(2\Delta f)$ .
+A natural solution to get a wide bandwidth for SDRadar is using the bandwidth synthesis approach [29], a technique also known as frequency stacking [24], and its simplest way is to transmit a single-frequency continuous waveform in each TR routine and increase its carrier frequency step by step until a desired bandwidth, which eventually forms the SFCW signal.
+However, for SFCW signal, the maximal detection range is limited by the frequency step.
 In order to have a larger detection range while keeping the same range resolution, the frequency step should be reduced and thus the number of frequencies should be increased, resulting in a longer measurement duration.
-To solve this problem, either the frequency-modulated approach or the phase-coded approach [32], [33] can be applied to each TR routine to fully use the limited bandwidth of SDR.
-In such a case, as to the q-th TR routine, instead of a single-frequency signal, the transmitted signal can be changed to for the frequency-modulated signal with $\gamma$ as the chirp rate and $\psi_0^q$ as the q-th initial phase, or for the phase-coded signal with
+To solve this problem, either the frequency-modulated approach or the phase-coded approach [30], [31] can be applied to each TR routine to fully use the limited bandwidth of SDR.
+Here, we note that, to make it consistent with the common GBIR statements, we refer the transmitting signals based the frequency-modulated approach and the bi-phase-coded approach with a pseudo-random noise sequence in each TR routine to FMCW and NW, respectively.